Taff Vale Railway: Lawsuit against a trade union

 In 1901 the Company successfully sued the Amalgamated Society of Railway Servants, a trade union, for damages due to losses accrued during a strike by their members who were seeking to compel the company to recognise the union.
 The company was awarded £23,000 by decision of the court, reversing the belief that trade unions were immune to damages from the actions of their members.
 Following the change of government in 1906, the Trade Disputes Act 1906 was passed, giving trade unions immunity from such claims.

 Preserved locomotives, rolling stock and paraphernalia

 Carriages and wagons

 A selection of original TVR rolling stock has survived into the present day.

 TVR Coaches nos.
 220, 153, 145, 52, and 31 are preserved at the Gwili Railway in west Wales in the care of the Gwili Vintage Carriage group.
 TVR coach no. 73 has also been restored to service on the Swindon and Cricklade Railway.
 Coaches nos.
 277, 210, and 112 stand in a private residence.
 Coaches nos.
-203, 48, and 51 are now owned by the National Museums & Galleries of Wales.
+48, and 51 are now owned by the National Museums & Galleries of Wales.
+Coach 203 moved to the East Somerset Railway in 2026.